duyatran/lhl-lectures/flex-eve-2022-09-19/m01w02/README.md

 - [ ] Callbacks and higher order functions
 - [ ] Anonymous functions
 - [ ] Arrow functions
-- [ ] Arrow functions can't be used as methods
+- [ ] Arrow functions should not be used as methods
 - [ ] Array iteration functions